Skip to content

 npx lingo.dev@latest i18n

-This command:
+This single command:

-1. Reads your source files;
+1. Scans your source files for content

-2. Identifies new or changed content;
+2. Identifies new or modified text

-4. Updates your translation files;
+4. Updates your translation files

-Options
+Command Options

 bash